 One of the fixes to the Obamacare website includes speeding up web pages so that insurance plans are displayed in seconds instead of minutes.
 This is important to get right.
-You’ll notice that google.com has a very uncluttered and very fast loading start page.
+You’ll notice that Google.com has a very uncluttered and very fast loading start page.
 Take a look at the “view source” sometime.
 They have even eliminated any unnecessary spaces within their html code.

-I’ve also discovered that the following items have a big impact on the speed of your online registration pages:
+The following items have a big impact on the speed of your online registration pages:

 - How many simultaneous people there are trying to register.